Buffalo Tail Consulting, LLC

 Our Mission

-Grounded in ceremonial ways of life and kinship, Buffalo Tail Consulting brings a culturally-informed, strengths-based perspective to every project.
+Grounded in ceremonial ways of life and kinship, Buffalo Tail Consulting LLC brings a culturally-informed, strengths-based perspective to every project.
 We don’t just work with Tribal communities — we are part of them.
 This allows us to navigate the intersections of governance, sovereignty, and policy with insight, respect, and authenticity.

 Our Approach